 Next, I have not pushed the idea of an open register.
 Nowhere in my petition have I stated I support an open register nowhere have I stated an open register is the only solution.
 Those who believe I support an open register based on me using the Orange County New York example in my petition are wrong.
-The example is used to highlight a register already exists.
+The Orange Country New York example highlight a register already exists.
 Since the register is at the county level in New York state the county cannot impose longer prison times than what the state of New York or the United States federal government provides for the same crime.

 Instead, I have supported the concept of an accessible database.
 This is supported by the work done with Bethan Jenkins AM and a bit later the Green Party.
 Whereby both envisioned registers were not open.
 My vision also takes into account an accessible database for those with a legal need to know.